socraticstatic/NetBond_Advanced/README.md

 AT&T NetBond SDCI (Software-Defined Cloud Interconnect) is a comprehensive cloud connectivity management platform that enables enterprises to establish secure, high-performance connections between their networks and major cloud service providers.
 This application provides a unified interface for managing, monitoring, and configuring network connections across multiple cloud environments.

+**✨ Now available as a Progressive Web App (PWA)** - Install on any device and run independently like a native application.
+Works offline, auto-updates, and provides a seamless native-like experience.

 ## Key Features

 ### Connection Management